polarityio/threatconnect-intel-search/README.md

 ### ThreatConnect API URL

 The API URL of the ThreatConnect instance you would like to connect to (including http:// or https://).
 If you are running an internal instance of ThreatConnect on a non-default port, please specify the port here as well.
-Note the API URL may end with `/api` in some circumstances.
+Note the API URL may end with `/api`.

 ### Access ID